 The model comprises of two types of entities: grid cells and individuals.
 Individuals represent beech trees.
 Each individual is characterised by its location, development stage (juvenile or mature), age (in years), DBH (cm), basal area (m2), mean seed dispersal distance (mean distance from the source, in number of cells), growth rate in previous year (mm year-1), and distance to nearest dead tree (m).
 Initial DBH of mature trees is derived from the age of trees using an equation for beech growth defined in Holzworth et al. (2013) and BA defined as .
 Dispersal distance is a random number drawn from an exponential distribution with a mean of 5 m based on estimates from Hasenkamp et al. (2011).

 All grid cells in the model are considered suitable for individuals.
 The model landscape consists of 100 x 100 grid cells, with each cell representing 1 m2, thus the entire area represents 1 ha.
 Each model time step represents one year.
 Each grid cell is characterised by its location, the basal area of trees within 400 m2 (the plot size used in censuses), canopy openness (derived from statistical analyses, see figure S1), the number of juveniles present if the grid cell, whether a mature tree has died in that patch, and the time since last tree death on that patch.
 When a tree dies the patch value changes from 0 to 1 and after 10 ticks if no other tree has died on this cell this value returns to 0.
-Each grid cell may contain up to 3 juveniles, and a basal area equivalent to the maximum observed at Denny Wood (100 m2 ha-1) within the surrounding 400m2.
+Each grid cell may contain up to three juveniles, and a BA equivalent to the maximum observed at Denny Wood (100 m2 ha-1) within the surrounding 400m2.

 Process overview and scheduling

 Initially the distribution of individuals is determined by randomly distributing 430 mature individuals with a random age drawn from an exponential distribution with a mean of 55 years assigned to each individual.
 This was approximately the density and age structure of Denny Wood when first surveyed in 1964.
-Following this 20 juvenile trees for each mature tree aged > 50 years of age (minimum age of masting as defined by Packham et al. 2012), are randomly distributed across the space with their age drawn randomly from an exponential distribution with a mean of 2.
+Following this, 20 juvenile trees for each mature tree aged > 50 years of age (minimum age of masting as defined by Packham et al. 2012), are randomly distributed across the space with their age drawn randomly from an exponential distribution with a mean of 2.
 Then in each time step the following events are processed in the given order: identification of whether the time step represents a mast year, increase age of individuals by one year, increase mature individual DBH & BA, increase in juvenile individual height, seed dispersal from mature trees > 50 years old and death.

 Design concepts